zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 </center>

 Where dr is the difference in Elo ratings.
+Note that the home team has 100 points added onto their rating.

 3) Using the games' results, add/subtract the number of points calculated (rounded to the nearest integer) to the both of the team's ratings.
 This system is zero sum, meaning that the number of points both teams receive is equal and opposite to each other (e.g. Team A gets 2 points, Team B will lose 2 points).